Key Concepts

 Ongoing:

 Validators are licensed, bonded, and accountable.
-In the US, Fabrica's validator holds 23 regulatory licenses covering all 50 states and 3,144 counties—the result of years normalizing jurisdiction-specific rules into a single coherent system.
+In the US, Fabrica's validator holds 20+ regulatory licenses and operates across all 50 states and 3,000+ counties, the result of years normalizing jurisdiction-specific rules into a single coherent system.

 How They Work Together